hbctraining/publication_perfect/lessons/custom_plot_scales_colors.md

 - **Chroma:** colorfulness ranging from gray (no color) to full color
 - **Luminance:** brightness

-There are cheatsheets available for specifying the base R colors by [name](https://cpb-us-e1.wpmucdn.com/sites.ucsc.edu/dist/d/276/files/2015/10/colorbynames.png) or [hexadecimal]() code, and there is a [website](https://hclwizard.org) for picking colors or palettes of interest and returning the hexadecimal code(s).
-To apply these colors to our plot, we can individually specify the colors by providing them within a `scale_` layer.
+There are cheatsheets available for specifying the base R colors by [name](https://cpb-us-e1.wpmucdn.com/sites.ucsc.edu/dist/d/276/files/2015/10/colorbynames.png) or [hexadecimal](http://www.sthda.com/english/wiki/color-chart-hexadecimal) code, and there is a [website](https://hclwizard.org) for picking colors or palettes of interest and returning the hexadecimal code(s).
+To apply any of these colors to our plot, we can individually specify the colors by providing them within a `scale_` layer.

-To alter the colors in our plot that map to our data, we can use the `color` or `fill` options.
-We used the `fill` argument in the `aes()` function to color our boxplot by `group`.
+To alter the colors in our plot that map to our data, we use the `color` or `fill` options within the `aes()` function.
+We used the `fill` argument to color our boxplot by `group`.
 To change the color of our `fill`, we can add a fill scale layer, and most often one of the following two scales will work:

 - **`scale_fill_manual()`:** for categorical data or quantiles
 - **`scale_fill_gradient()` family:** for continuous data.

 For our categorical `group` data, we will add the `scale_fill_manual()` layer, specifying the desired color values.

-`scale_fill_manual()` layer.
+Pick whichever colors you like.

 ```r
 # Visualize the Pax6 boxplot with custom colors